 - Blood sugar levels – You must not have elevated blood sugar levels that are considered dangerous by the medical examiner.
 The disqualification limit is on a person-by-person basis.

 - Diabetes – You must not be a diabetic who requires insulin via needle injection.

 - Hearing – You must have less than 40 dB hearing loss in the better ear.

 - Vision – You need a visual acuity of at least 20/40 in each eye.
 If you need to use glasses or lenses to reach that visual acuity, you will only be permitted to drive while using lenses or glasses.

 - Other conditions – You may suffer from more or less severe conditions that will affect your ability to safely operate a CMV.
 Conditions such as sleep apnea, neurological damage, or cramps may disqualify you as decided by the physician.

 If you do not pass the above-mentioned medical requirements, it’s likely you can’t seek a career as a CMV driver.
 However, you can apply for an exemption if you are excluded because of seizure, vision, or hearing.

 CDL Written Knowledge Tests

 These tests consist of a number of multiple-choice questions that are meant to ensure that you are prepared and understand everything correctly.
-We have a number of free practice exams on our website, in addition to more robust prep courses.
+If you want help preparing, we have a number of free CDL practice tests on our website, in addition to more robust prep courses.

 450+ exam-like questions